 - Make the icing: Whisk all of the icing ingredients together.
 Drizzle over cookies.
 Cover and store cookies at room temperature for up to 5 days.

 - Make Ahead Instructions: Baked cookies (with or without icing) freeze well up to 3 months.
 Thaw overnight in the refrigerator.
 You can chill the cookie dough for up to 2 days (step 5).
-You can also freeze the cookie dough before rolling for up to 3 months.
-Allow to thaw overnight in the refrigerator, then bring to room temperature for about 1 hour.
-Then roll and continue with the recipe as directed.
+You can also freeze the cookie dough for up to 3 months before rolling it out.
+Prepare the dough through step 3, divide into two portions, flatten both halves into a disk as we do with pie crust, wrap each in plastic wrap, then freeze.
+To thaw, thaw in the refrigerator or at room temperature.
+Continue with step 4.